CCBR/RENEE/docs/RNA-seq/TLDR-RNA-seq.md

 ### 4.2 Run pipeline

-Kick off the pipeline by submiting the master job to the cluster.
+Kick off the pipeline by submitting the master job to the cluster.
 It is essentially the same command above without the `--dry-run` flag.

 ```bash
 # Run Step 3.)
 Submit the master job